 Designation also carries responsibilities.
 Before making any changes to the exterior (including color changes), the owner must obtain a Certificate of Appropriateness from the HPC, certifying that the changes are historically appropriate under the City’s adopted historic design guidelines.
-Please refer to the Historic Overlay Zoning Q&A page for more information.

 In Round Rock, historic landmarks are designated by applying Historic Overlay Zoning in addition to the property’s base zoning.
 The Historic Overlay Zoning District (Part III Section 10-55) identifies properties that merit extra consideration when planning new development in the area, and helps interested parties identify the places that have shaped the community.
 It also helps the owner qualify for tax incentives to preserve and maintain the property.